IgaoGuru/lavender-garden/_notes/Zettelkasten.md

 3. What is the purpose of a Zettelkasten ?
 4. [[Zettelkasten is not easy]]
 5. [[Problems of a Digital Zettelkasten]]

+A Zettelkasten loses its value when notes are added to it indiscriminately.